mayoverse/arsenal/cran-comments.md

-## Submission for arsenal 3.1.0
+## Submission for arsenal 3.2.0

 This is a new version.
 In this version:

-* Moved some arguments from `summary.comparedf()` to `comparedf.control()` for consistency, while retaining backwards-compatibility.

-* Renamed one argument in `comparedf.control()`.

-* Closed several bugs/feature requests.
+* Closed 10 bugs/feature requests.

-* We updated and clarified documentation where appropriate.
+* We updated documentation where appropriate.

 ## Test environments